 Boolean Logic

-In Boolean Logic, we can only use two valuses; TRUE and FALSE.
+In Boolean Logic, we work with two values: TRUE and FALSE,

-This mathematical system is the foundation of digital electronics and computer design.
-Often we represent TRUE by 1
+of \(\{0, 1\}\).
+This mathematical system is the foundation of digital electronics, computer design, and the

 Boolean values are combined using the following fundamental operations: